adnnco/todolist/README.md

   ```

 This will start the development server, and you can view the application in your browser at [http://localhost:3000](http://localhost:3000).

+## Postman Collection

+To interact with the ToDo API, a Postman collection is provided.
+This collection includes all the necessary endpoints for user authentication and task management.

+1. **Import the Collection**:
+    - Download the Postman collection file included in this repository.
+    - Open Postman, go to the "Collections" tab, and click "Import".
+    - Select the downloaded `.json` file to import the collection.

+2. **Running the Collection**:
+    - **API Token**: The first step is to generate an API token using the `API Token (POST)` endpoint.
+This token is critical for authenticating all other requests.
+    - **Set Up Authentication**: After obtaining the token, it is recommended to set it as a Bearer Token in Postman's authorization tab.
+This will ensure that the token is automatically included in the headers of all subsequent requests.
+    - Use the provided endpoints to manage tasks, such as creating, updating, retrieving, and deleting tasks.

 ## Important Points